bkacjios/dota2-icons-lua/README.md

 #Dota2 Mana and Spell Icons
 Lua port of https://github.com/rossengeorgiev/dota2mod_manacost

 This script will automatically parse all spell icons and item icons.
 It will use the data found in the vpk to overlay manacost and damage type onto the image.

+## To-do list

+- [ ] Convert imlib2 to ffi and drop dependancy
+- [ ] Convert struct to ffi and drop dependancy

 ## Install instructions